wuyang1002431655/tango_with_django_19/manuscript/chapter4-templates-static-media.md

 If for some reason the image cannot be loaded, it is always a good idea to specify an alternative text tagline.
 This is what the ``alt`` attribute provides inside the `img` tag.

-With these minor changes in place, start tha Django development server once more and navigate to `http://127.0.0.1:8000/rango`.
+With these minor changes in place, start the Django development server once more and navigate to `http://127.0.0.1:8000/rango`.
 If everything has been done correctly, you will see a Webpage that looks similar to the [screenshot shown below](#fig-ch4-rango-site-with-pic).

 {id="fig-ch4-rango-site-with-pic"}
 ![Our first Rango template, complete with a picture of Rango the chameleon.](images/ch4-rango-site-with-pic.png)